AbrSergey/Easy-Posting/readme.md

 Therefore i want to seek people that find some excitement in this project, and want to join me on developing it even more.
 I would love to collaborate with people that i can learn from, and maybe create a little group where the main goal is to program this project together.

-If you have any questions, or want to join in on this little open-source project, then o send me an 📧 at mathiaswpicker@gmail.com
+If you have any questions, or want to join in on this little open-source project, then send me an 📧 at mathiaswpicker@gmail.com

 Have a nice day!